 In order to obtain FDA approval to market a new biological product, we must demonstrate product purity (or product quality) as well as proof of safety and potency or efficacy in humans.
 To satisfy these requirements, we will have to conduct adequate and well-controlled clinical trials.
 Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies that support an IND in the United States.
 We cannot be certain of the timely completion or outcome of our preclinical testing and studies, and we cannot predict if the FDA will accept our proposed clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of these product candidates.
 As a result, we cannot be sure that we will be able to submit INDs or similar applications for any preclinical programs on the timelines we expect, if at all, and we cannot be sure that submission of INDs or similar applications will result in the FDA or other regulatory authorities allowing clinical trials to begin.
-For example, in November 2022, the FDA placed the IND application to conduct a clinical trial evaluating VERVE-101 in the United States on hold.
+For example, in November 2022, the FDA placed the IND to conduct a clinical trial evaluating VERVE-101 in the United States on clinical hold and requested various information required to resolve the hold, including preclinical and clinical data.
+In October 2023, we announced that the FDA had lifted the clinical hold and cleared our IND.